Shonaleigh is a dedicated and committed storyteller actively working to expand and share the Drut’syla tradition.

-This course is suitable for creatives from any discipline who use narrative or story as inspiration.
-It is suitable for story-lovers at any stage of their creative journey.
+This course is suitable for creatives from any discipline who use narrative or story as inspiration, and for story-lovers at any stage of their creative journey.

-If you wish to book for Word Dancing (Creative Writing and Narrative Arts) then please Contact Us via email stating your name and your preferred method of contact (Email or Telephone).
-A member of the House of West Wind Admin Team will be in touch to discuss dates, locations, payment details and answer any questions that you may have.
+Word Dancing creative writing and narrative arts is priced at £390 which includes tuition, bed and board for the week.
+If you wish to book onto the course, please contact us via email stating your name and a member of the House of the West Wind admin team will be in touch to discuss dates, locations, payment details, and answer any questions that you may have.